linux-ras/ServiceReport/README.md

 # ServiceReport

 ServiceReport is a tool to validate and repair system configuration for specific purposes.
-Initially envisaged to help setup systems for correctly First Failure Data Capture (FFDC), it has now morphed into a plugin based framework which can do more than just FFDC validation.
+Initially envisaged to help setup systems for correct First Failure Data Capture (FFDC), it has now morphed into a plugin based framework which can do more than just FFDC validation.